LEARNAcademy/syllabus/capstone/project-details.md

 9:15 - Morning standup with the class
 - Project: What tasks did you complete yesterday?
 What task are you working on today?
 - Tech: What are your blockers?
-What is your plan for your mentorship session today?

 9:30 - Check in with your group and discuss the plan for the day
-- What story is each person working on?
+- What story / branch is each person working on?
 - What is the goal for the day?
-- What story / branch are you currently working on?
+- Assign tasks if needed

 9:30 - Pair up and start coding, remember to take breaks regularly and take breaks at the same time